dylrob2298/1UHCodingChallenge/README.md

-Some Stuff I didnt't get to:
+Some Stuff I didn't get to:

 I wanted to make the result of the $everything query more readable, but wasn't able to get it done in time to be much more than the JSON converted to a string and formatted to be readable.